- Carlos Saldanha, Mike Thurmeier

 Here’s an animated movie franchise that realized on its third time around that its customary setting and characters were no longer interesting enough on their own.
-So they changed their formula, added new characters, displaced them from their usual backdrop, slapped a new subtitle on, and voila!
-Ice Age: Dawn of the Dinosaurs, a completely unnecessary sequel that’s so unbearably unimaginative, it feels like a tired obligation being fulfilled by begrudging talent to appease a studio’s need for sequel marketability.
+So they changed their formula, added new characters, displaced them from their usual backdrop, slapped a new subtitle on, and voila: Ice Age: Dawn of the Dinosaurs.
+It’s a completely unnecessary sequel so unbearably unimaginative that it feels like a tired obligation being fulfilled by the begrudging talent to appease a studio’s need for sequel marketability.

-Luckily, they have a mildly insane one-eyed weasel named Buck (voice of Simon Pegg) to guide them through Jurassic dangers, wherefrom everyone learns valuable-if-transparent lessons.
-Snuffleupagus-wannabe Manny (voice of Ray Romano) worries about his partner Ellie (voice of Queen Latifa), since their unborn child is anxiously exposed to velociraptors and rivers of lava.
-Diego the saber-toothed tiger (voice of Dennis Leary) frets over his loss of predatory prowess, and then comes alive once more protecting his friends from dinosaurs.
+Luckily, they have a mildly insane one-eyed weasel named Buck (voice of Simon Pegg) to guide them through Jurassic dangers, where everyone learns valuable-if-transparent lessons.
+Snuffleupagus-wannabe Manny (voice of Ray Romano) worries about his partner Ellie (voice of Queen Latifa) since their unborn child is anxiously exposed to velociraptors and rivers of lava.
+Diego the saber-toothed tiger (voice of Dennis Leary) frets over his loss of predatory prowess and then comes alive once more to protect his friends from dinosaurs.
 And rambunctious possum duo Crash (voice of Seann William Scott) and Eddie (voice of Josh Peck) purvey plenty of potty humor.
-Meanwhile, the change of scenery provides some ample excitement beyond anything tried before in these otherwise dull movies, as the threat of being eaten by any number of creatures keeps the thrills coming.
+Meanwhile, the change of scenery provides some ample excitement, and the threat of being eaten by any number of creatures keeps the thrills coming.

 By exchanging this series’ normal strain of scatological humor with jokes about barf, farts, and penises, the material feels needlessly gross.
-The usual influx of pop-culture references riddle the script, including a cell phone gag, and the song “Walk the Dinosaur” playing behind cutesy scenes with Sid’s non-children.
+The usual influx of pop-culture references infests the script, including a cell phone gag, and the song “Walk the Dinosaur” playing behind cutesy scenes with Sid’s non-children.
 (Get it?
-Because they are dinosaurs!
-It’s always clever when soundtrack lyrics mirror the events in a movie.)
+Because they are dinosaurs!)
 Most of the comedy falls flat, save for one sequence when the crew inhales noxious gasses and begins laughing maniacally about their impending doom.
 Alas, they survive, only to propel more bodily humor and make a nod to Alvin and the Chipmunks.
 Kiddies will enjoy the foolishness throughout, whereas adults should take a 90-minute power nap.